 You are encouraged to call

-stri_install_check()after install to check whether the ICU library has been successfully installed and whether ICU has detected your native charset and locale properly.
+stri_install_check()after install to check whether the ICU library has been successfully installed and whether ICU has detected your native character encoding and locale properly.

 - The current state-of-the-art development version of

 stringiis available on GitHub.
 (Windows users shall of course install Rtools and git.
 OS X users should have Xcode installed.
-RStudio IDE is recommended.
 Package tests are available in the

 library('devtools') # call install.packages('devtools') first install_github('Rexamine/stringi')